fullstackslife/guild-scout-reports/GUILD_STRUCTURE.md

 ## Overview

-This document describes the multi-guild architecture implemented in the Guild Scout Reports application.
+This document describes the multi-guild architecture implemented in the Warbot.app application.
 The system now supports multiple guilds with different games, allowing users to be members of one or more guilds.

 ## Database Schema